Eddie Rosario Preview, Player Props: Braves vs. Cubs

 - The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in MLB.

-- The Cubs have a 4.14 team ERA that ranks 15th across all league pitching staffs.
+- The Cubs have the 15th-ranked team ERA among all league pitching staffs (4.15).

-- Cubs pitchers combine to give up 171 home runs (1.1 per game), the fifth-fewest in baseball.
+- The Cubs give up the sixth-fewest home runs in baseball (173 total, 1.1 per game).

-- The lefty's most recent time out came on Wednesday against the Pittsburgh Pirates, when he went three innings, surrendering six earned runs while giving up eight hits.
+- His most recent appearance came on Friday against the Colorado Rockies, when the right-hander tossed six scoreless innings while giving up four hits.

+- The 31-year-old has an ERA of 5.24, with 8.4 strikeouts per nine innings, in 28 games this season.
+Opponents have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.